sarahmonster/hire-sarah/_projects/rivet.md

 {% include portfolio-panel.md
-  metadata="Making smart design decisions" heading="Smarter defaults, allowing for correction" content="One of the key principles of the Rivet project was to make smart decisions for users, but to allow for manual correction in case we got things wrong.
+  metadata="Making smart design decisions" heading="Smarter defaults, allowing for correction" content="A key principle of Rivet was to make smart decisions for users, but to allow for manual correction in case we got things wrong.

-  The system uses geolocation first to see if it can find your business, and then confirms it's found the right one.
-It then tries to find social media accounts to scrape additional data, bus asks if the accounts are right.
-It also pulls your business logo (used to generate colour schemes) and cobbles together a description of the business.
+  The system uses geolocation to find your business, then confirms it's found the right one.
+It finds social media accounts to scrape additional data, but checks to confirm.
+It then gets your logo, generates a colour scheme, and pieces together an about page.

-  Finally, it asks for keywords, which are then used to inform visual design and styling.
+  Then it asks for keywords, which are used to inform visual design and styling.
 So if you were to enter \"natural\" and \"organic\" you might get some muted greens and browns and Papyrus, but if you were to enter \"simple\" and \"bold\" you might wind up with saturated primary shades and Helvetica.

   Finally, it uses all these inputs to build out a one-page site, and provides an editing interface to tweak as needed." image="/assets/img/rivet/intelligence.png"